 Hi—I’m Daniel Tortora.

-On a mission to help you sail through the traditional book publishing process with ease.
+On a mission to help you sail through the traditional book publishing process.

 I would know.
-I traditionally published two books—one of them a prestigious-award-winner which went on to be housed in 1,200+ libraries!
+I’ve traditionally published two books, one of which won a prestigious award and went on to be held in more than 1,200 libraries!

 Friends started knocking on my door because they wanted guidance as they pitched their book proposals to publishers.

-I’ve helped hundreds of hopeful authors like you take charge of the traditional book publishing process—and that starts with identifying where you want to publish your book.
+I’ve helped hundreds of hopeful authors like you take charge of the traditional book publishing process.
+It all starts with identifying where you want to publish your book.

 “Dan is a godsend to authors.
 I can’t imagine publishing my next book without his help, expertise, and knowledge.”